18 Easy (and Free) Ways To Get More Views on YouTube in 2020

 - Want to Learn More?

 Before you start making a video for YouTube you need to plan what you want to produce.
 Generate a storyboard outlining each scene or section of the video.
 Think about the messaging you want to portray to your audience and plan where in the video you will include calls-to-action.
 This is important as you need people to want to do something after watching the video.

 - Write Your Script

-Based on your video plan begin to writing your video script.
+Based on your video plan, begin writing your video script.
 Try to keep the language relatable and appealing to your audience.
-If your video is a beginners guide don’t use too many technical terms.
-If you are making an in-depth YouTube video make sure to include terms that are specific to the industry to build trust with your viewers.
+If your video is a beginners guide, don’t use too many technical terms.
+If you are making an in-depth YouTube video, make sure to include terms that are specific to the industry to build trust with your viewers.
 Don’t create a long script if your storyboard is short as it will mean a lot of lingering on screens that will not make for a good viewing experience.

 - Organize Your Scene

 Will your video be animated, live-action, or real-time?
 What kind of props will you need when making your video so that your YouTube followers will stay engaged during your whole video?
 These questions are important to answer as they will help make your video look more professional.
 Invest in branding to add to the background of your videos and thumbnails so that your video looks top quality.